-His research and teaching interests are broad and inter-disciplinary, and focus on the role of culture, information, news and propaganda in foreign policy.
-He is the author of The Cold War and the United States Information Agency: American Propaganda and Public Diplomacy, 1945-1989 (Cambridge 2008), named by Choice Magazine as one of the Outstanding Academic Texts of 2009.
+His research and teaching interests are inter-disciplinary, and focus on public diplomacy and -- more broadly -- the role of media, culture and propaganda in international history.
+He is the author of two volumes on the history of US public diplomacy: The Cold War and the United States Information Agency: American Propaganda and Public Diplomacy, 1945-1989 (Cambridge 2008), named by Choice Magazine as one of the Outstanding Academic Texts of 2009 and The Decline and Fall of the United States Information Agency: American Public Diplomacy, 1989-2001 (Palgrave, New York, 2012).
 His first book, Selling War, published by OUP New York in 1995, was a study of British information work in the United States before Pearl Harbor.
-He is the co-editor (with David Culbert and David Welch) of Propaganda and Mass Persuasion: A Historical Encyclopedia, 1500-present (2003) which was one of Book List magazines reference books of the year, co-editor with David Carrasco of Alambrista and the U.S.-Mexico Border: Film, Music, and Stories of Undocumented Immigrants (University of New Mexico Press, Albuquerque, 2004), and co-author with James Chapman of Projecting Empire: Imperialism in Popular Cinem a (IB Tauris, London 2009).
+He is the co-editor (with David Culbert and David Welch) of Propaganda and Mass Persuasion: A Historical Encyclopedia, 1500-present (2003) which was one of Book List magazines reference books of the year, co-editor with David Carrasco of Alambrista and the U.S.-Mexico Border: Film, Music, and Stories of Undocumented Immigrants (University of New Mexico Press, Albuquerque, 2004).
+He is an active film historian who has been part of the movement to include film and other media within the mainstream of historical sources.
+His publications in this area include two books co-authored with James Chapman: Projecting Empire: Imperialism in Popular Cinema (IB Tauris, London, 2009) and Projecting Tomorrow: Science Fiction in Popular Cinema (IB Tauris, 2013).
 He has published numerous articles on the theme of propaganda and media history.
-He is an active film historian who has been part of the movement to include film and other media within the mainstream of historical sources.
-He is president of the International Association for Media and History, a member of the Public Diplomacy Council, and has worked closely with the British Council's Counterpoint Think Tank.
+His most recent volume (co-edited with Francisco Rodriguez and Lorenzo Delgado), is US Public Diplomacy and Democratization in Spain: Selling Democracy (Palgrave,New York, 2015).